interuss/monitoring/introduction_to_repository.md

 # Introduction to the Repository

-This document aims to provide a introduction to the repository and it's structure to new contributors and developers.
+This document aims to provide a introduction to the repository and its structure to new contributors and developers.

 ## Repository structure

-- The main codebase for the DSS is in `/pkg` and `/cmds`, the core organization and structure of the DSS is in these directories.
 - The `/monitoring` folder contains tools to validate DSS deployments and has different directories detailing the tests.
 - The `/interfaces` folder contains diagrams, API specifications of the standards and other test tools that come with the DSS.
 This folder contains references to the ASTM standard, diagrams about remote-id test suite etc.